Best Podium Alternative: ReviewSync vs Podium for Small Business

 Reviews are still part of the package, but they're one module inside a bigger communication suite.
 Podium's pitch is: "Talk to your customers in one place."

-Their pricing reflects the scope:
+Their published pricing reflects the scope:

-- Professional: $599/month
+- Pro: $599/month

 What ReviewSync Actually Is